PaulskPt/SQUiXL_MQTT_subscriber/README.md

 See: [photos](https://imgur.com/a/ARvUNSK)

 ## Final note
 About the Adafruit Feather ESP32-S3 TFT Publisher devic.
 I tried to add functionality to receive from internet METAR (aviation) weather reports from "metar-taf.com".
 This attempt failed because of memory limitations.
 I created another project for a Pimoroni Pico LiPo 2XL W for which I created a sketch to: a) received the METAR from "metar-taf.com", filter the received data and send the METAR data as a MQTT message.
-This will be published in another repo.
+This has been published in [repo](https://github.com/PaulskPt/Presto_MQTT_multi_topic_subscriber/blob/main/src/Publisher/Publisher2_V1/metar_mqtt_v1/metar_mqtt_v1.py).